NHSDigital/software-engineering-quality-framework/continuous-improvement.md

 ### Prioritising tech debt

+There is a lot of mileage in applying the [scout's rule](https://www.scout.org/sites/default/files/news_files/Leave%20the%20world%20a%20little%20better%20than%20you%20found%20it.pdf) as [applied to coding](https://www.oreilly.com/library/view/97-things-every/9780596809515/ch08.html) by Uncle Bob in a practice which Martin Fowler calls [opportunistic refactoring](https://martinfowler.com/bliki/OpportunisticRefactoring.html).
+Making time for this as part of feature work is a very effective way to make incremental improvements to a codebase over time.

-It can be useful to apply a little more structure to help with the difficult job of judging the value of fixing any given bit of technical debt.
+For more substantial issues, it can be useful to apply a little more structure to help with the difficult job of judging the value of fixing any given bit of technical debt.
 It is helpful to focus on the impact that each bit of tech debt is having by considering aspects such as those listed in [Benefits &mdash; Control technical debt](#control-technical-debt).
 The score for each of those aspects will depend on how heavily that part of the system is worked on.
 By summing the individual scores for each of those aspects you can derive a measure of the total impact, which conveniently also works as a measure of the value of fixing it.

 So: `value = bugs + delays + uncertainty + unhappiness`, which can be fed into Weighted Shortest Job First prioritisation as above.

 Visualising your tech debt using an approach like [quality views](https://blog.colinbreck.com/using-quality-views-to-communicate-software-quality-and-evolution/) can help facilitate conversations about tech debt and where to focus efforts.

 ![Quality View](quality-view.svg)
-[Image from Colin Breck]
+[Image by Colin Breck]

 ## Acting

 Treat changes as experiments and consider ways to explore them safely, e.g. only apply the change to some of the work or be explicit that it is a trial to be re-evaluated at a predetermined time (usually at the next retrospective).

 Be clear what benefit you hope to get from each change so that you can objectively [measure](#measurement) whether it has been a success and either reinforce or reverse the change.

+> Example hypothesis to do

 Break down larger problems into smaller ones which can be tackled with smaller changes more incrementally.